 Should scones be crumbly?

 This is a tough one.
 Scones are not supposed to be super crumbly, and it will depend on the gluten free flour blend you use.
-If you don’t use a gluten free flour blend with starches like tapioca, potato, or corn starch…you do run the risk of having crumbly scones.
+If you don’t use a gluten-free flour blend with starches like tapioca, potato, or corn starch, you risk having crumbly scones.

 There are several ways to make gluten free scones.
 You can use a scone pan, or just roll out the scone dough onto parchment paper and cut it into triangles.
 They taste the same either way!